lappsgrid-services/ServiceValidator/docs/components/splitters/index.md

 Uploading this file to the Galaxy server allows you to specify what kind of file this is or you can let Galaxy make a guess.
 For Galaxy a number of file types have been defined with mappings to extensions: Text (.txt), LifText (.liftxt), Gate (.gate), Lif (.lif), Lapps (.lapps) and LappsJson (.json).
 Note that these types are separate from the input type in the discriminator.

 When uploading the sample file Galaxy guesses LifText, which is unfortunate because with that guess most of the splitters above will not run.
-This is because of the Galaxy XML wrappers for the services.
-These list a number of parameters that specify the input type.
+This is because of the Galaxy XML wrappers for the services which list a number of parameters that specify the input type (note the 'v' and 'b' prefixes, referring to the Vassar and Brandeis servers respectively):

 service                                 | input specification in XML wrapper
 --------                                | ---